parsur/LinguaCommerce/README.md

 ## About this

-This project was coded on April for a rhetorical teacher.
-I have worked hard to be the best version of myself and optimized every single line of code to look simpler and more comfortable. my cooperation with a frontend developer helped me have a better aspect of team work which was a sensational experience.
-I have been trying to improve it any time I find a new optmized way.
+In April, I undertook a project for a rhetorical teacher, investing considerable effort to refine every line of code, striving for simplicity and user-friendliness.
+Collaborating with a frontend developer enhanced my understanding of effective teamwork, creating a truly sensational experience.
+Since then, I've continuously sought opportunities to enhance the project, consistently exploring new optimized approaches.
+My commitment to self-improvement and dedication to delivering the best possible outcome reflect my ongoing journey towards excellence.

 - Simple
 - Fast